The NFC Agent serves both roles from a single server on one port:

 | CA Bootstrap | 9472 | Serves TLS certificates for device setup |

-The Device Server accepts connections from NFC devices that provide tag data.
+The device endpoint accepts connections from NFC devices that provide tag data.

 Connect via WebSocket with device mode: